Herzegovina-Neretva Canton: Tourism

 The canton of Herzegovina-Neretva, with its nature parks and numerous natural beauties, has great tourism potential.
 According to the Federal Statistical Office, in 2014 the canton was visited by 104,006 foreign tourists and 208,647 overnight stays were made.
-The biggest tourist attractions in the region are the old town of Mostar, Blagaj near Mostar, Medjugorje and Neum (Bosnia and Herzegovina's only outlet to the sea).
+The biggest tourist attractions in the region are the old town of Mostar, Blagaj near Mostar, Medjugorje and Neum (Bosnia and Herzegovina's only outlet to the Adriatic Sea).

 Transportation

 Roads

 The following main roads and highways pass through the canton of Herzegovina-Neretva: